-The selection of ROW width is a critical decision because the competing requirements of the crosssection elements must be considered, and ROW in new development areas takes up a major portion of the development areas takes up a major portion of
+The selection of ROW width is a critical decision because the competing requirements of the crosssection elements must be considered, and ROW in new development areas takes up a major portion of the developer's raw land.
+The economic requirements for the development are therefore a key part of the right- of-way equation.
+When considering ROW in Calgary, "Greenfield" and redevelopment areas, the following are key considerations: